oopsitsacoder/kc-namechange/docs/sealed_name_changes.md

     - [Instructions and forms packet](https://kcll.org/wp-content/uploads/2024/09/7-Sealed-Name-Change-in-Superior-Court-Nov.-2023.pdf)

 In either case, there are two forms you need to fill out:
-1. **Petition for a name change** - this is your request for a court order to change your name.
+1. **Petition for a name change** - This is your request for a court order to change your name.
+This is what you file *before* your hearing.
-2. **Proposed order for a name change** - this is basically a template court order for the judge to fill out at your hearing.
+2. **Proposed order for a name change** - This is basically a template court order for the judge to fill out at your hearing.
+You bring this *to* your hearing.

 ### Steps ###
 1. Fill in your petition form